 Learn more about cannabis and the teen brain.
 Tune in above, or find us wherever you stream.

 Let’s take a look at Ben’s story.

+How can you tell if your child has a drinking problem?
 By far, the most commonly misused drug among teens is alcohol.
 This makes sense, as alcohol is legally available throughout the United States, it’s heavily advertised and glorified in the media, and frequently used in celebratory activities.
-The effects of alcohol in terms of reducing inhibition are quite real.

 It’s not unusual to find out one way or another that your teenager is using a substance.
 The most common ones are alcohol or marijuana.

 It was coined at the launch of the Drunk Driving Campaign.

 Since then, awareness of the serious risks of driving under the influence of alcohol are well known.
 And there have been significant changes in driving behavior.